johnchinjew/nonsense/README.md

 # Nonsense

-> A nothing but nonsense party game.
+> A game of concentrated whimsicality and utter nonsense.

 Play it here: [nonsense.johnchinjew.com](https://nonsense.johnchinjew.com)